Kyle-the-coder/B.U.D.A./README.md

 ---

--To further this concept I added more "highlights" to bigger forms so the client can really see what they are editing and while they are editing, they can see the content change in real time to help further the decesion process when the client is editing their site.
+4. Real-Time Feedback: Understanding the importance of informed decision-making during the editing process, I implemented additional highlights for significant forms.
+These highlights offer enhanced visibility, and any changes made in real-time are immediately reflected in the displayed content.
+Here's a video illustrating this functionality:

 https://github.com/Kyle-the-coder/NewBUDA/assets/111798115/7b961326-f875-4528-bb89-12c62b087ca9

 ---

--I also gave the client the ability to edit the banner videos (which also can be images) at the top of each page for a quick customizable and personal touch that can be added to the website by the client.
-As new content comes in the client can update their own website quick and easy.
+5. Banner Customization: To provide a personalized touch, the client has the capability to edit the banner videos (which can also include images) at the top of each page.
+This feature enables them to add a quick, customizable element that aligns with their vision.
+Additionally, as new content becomes available, the client can effortlessly update their website.
+Please refer to this image for a better understanding:

 https://github.com/Kyle-the-coder/NewBUDA/assets/111798115/b2d19141-814f-4494-99da-e51fcd80d4b8

 ---

--The client wanted a few extra features such as an email form, google maps location, and a password protected page that the client gives to certain memmbers of her business.
-I created a way for the client to add dropbox links to continually update those specific members on music, videos, or information that those specific members need.
-The password protected page also uses a JWT to allow the user to swith between pages without having to sign back in.
+6. Additional Features: Based on the client's requirements, I incorporated several additional features, including an email form, Google Maps location integration, and a password-protected page for specific members of the business.
+To streamline communication, I integrated Dropbox links, allowing the client to continually update designated members with relevant music, videos, or information.
+The password-protected page utilizes a JWT, enabling seamless navigation between pages without the need for repeated sign-ins.
+Here's an image showcasing these features:

 https://github.com/Kyle-the-coder/NewBUDA/assets/111798115/b0f83a84-e7e6-4a7c-bc0e-0575887cbb0f

-the next video shows how the client uses the client-side CMS to add a link to her exclusive member page
+6.5.
+The next video shows how the client uses the client-side CMS to add a link to her exclusive member page

 https://github.com/Kyle-the-coder/NewBUDA/assets/111798115/3bab32f4-9d6a-49d5-b815-e0c550fe6dcd